Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 Studies have linked gum disease to several health problems, such as increased risk of heart disease, diabetes & respiratory infections.

-Proper Flossing Techniques to Prevent Gums Bleeding
+Proper Flossing Techniques to Prevent Gum Bleeding

-Choosing the right type of floss
+Choosing the correct type of floss

 • Water flossers use a pressurized stream of water to clean in between teeth.
 They can be a good option for those with flexibility issues or sensitive gums.